dapphub/dapple/doc/test_events.md

 ##### passing example
 The following shows a passing test:
 ```
-contract Tester is Test, EventDefinitions {
+contract MyTest is Test, EventDefinitions {

   [...]